 Post-Market Surveillance (PMS) - Surveillance after placing Medical Devices on the market

-For every product, a post-market monitoring system must be planned, documented, applied, and kept in good condition.
+For every Medical Device, a Post-Market Surveillance system must be planned, documented, implemented, and kept up to date.

-The aim is to use this system to consistently collect and actively, record and analyze informative data on the quality, performance, and safety of the product during its service life and to initiate and monitor the necessary preventive or corrective measures.
+The aim is to use this system to consistently collect and actively record and analyze data on the quality, performance, and safety of the Medical Device during its service life and to initiate and monitor the necessary preventive or corrective measures.

 The new Medical Device Regulation (MDR) tightens requirements for post-marketing surveillance and significantly increases the focus on the collection of clinical data.
 This is because clinical data must also be collected and evaluated by the manufacturer as part of post-market clinical follow-up (PMCF).
-Also, the focus is on proactive collection and interpretation.
-Unfortunately, the exact difference between proactive and reactive action is not clearly explained in the legal situation.
+The focus is on proactive data collection.

 Interfaces of the Post-Market Surveillance process